 In a nutshell: There’s a lot to like about the Kadjar, and it manages to stand out in a typically bland and uninspiring segment.

-Full Disclosure: Renault Australia provided the vehicle for this test for a week with a full tank of fuel.
+Full Disclosure: The vehicle tested here was provided by Renault Australia for a week with a full tank of fuel.
 All additional fuel expenses were covered by the author.
-Additionally, our friends at MPF Detailing also gave it a complementary express detail for us prior to our photoshoot.
+Additionally, our friends at MPF Detailing also gave it a complementary Express Detail for us prior to our photoshoot.